September 5, 2012

 Located in the heart of Greenwich Village, NYU’s Steinhardt School of Culture, Education, and Human Development prepares students for careers in the arts, education, health, media, and psychology.
 Since its founding in 1890, the Steinhardt School's mission has been to explore aspects of the human experience through public service, global collaboration, research, scholarship, and practice.
 To learn more about NYU Steinhardt, visit: http://steinhardt.nyu.edu.

 This Press Release is in the following Topics:

-NYUToday-feature, Research, Polytechnic Institute of NYU, College of Arts and Science, Steinhardt School of Culture, Education, and Human Development
+NYUToday-feature, Research, Polytechnic School of Engineering, College of Arts and Science, Steinhardt School of Culture, Education, and Human Development

 Type: Press Release